MR-Gullo/latex-beamer/src/cs12/slides/00prompt-latex-beamer-v6.md

 For all example problems in your "I do, We do, You do" series, structure solutions using the GUESS method:

-- **G - Givens**: List all known quantities with correct variable symbols and units following standard physics notation conventions where subscripts clearly indicate initial (i) and final (f) states (e.g., v₀ = 5 m/s, vf = 12 m/s, a = -9.8 m/s²).
+- **G - Givens**: List all known quantities with correct variable symbols and units following standard computer science notation conventions where subscripts clearly indicate initial (i) and final (f) states (e.g., v₀ = 5 m/s, vf = 12 m/s, a = -9.8 m/s²).
 For complex scenarios or clarity, use descriptive subscripts with abbreviations or whole words (especially when dealing with multiple objects in a system).
 Denote vector quantities with a small arrow over the variable
 - **U - Unknown**: Clearly identify the quantity being asked for with proper variable symbol
-- **E - Equation**: Select and write the physics equation that relates the givens and unknown
+- **E - Equation**: Select and write the computer science equation that relates the givens and unknown
 - **S - Substitute**: Plug known values with units into the equation, showing the substitution step clearly
 - **S - Solve**: Perform the calculation with proper unit analysis, presenting the final answer with correct units and appropriate significant figures